VulpixGlow/glowintheblue/README.md

 ## Additional Ideas

--Creating AR items to populate a store
+- Creating AR items to populate a store

--User can spend points in a store on AR items to beautify their surroundings
+- User can spend points in a store on AR items to beautify their surroundings

--Groups can customize length of challenges
+- Groups can customize length of challenges

--Android application
+- Android application